 From websites and mobile apps to software and beyond.
 Microcopy, menu labels, and even actual content.
 You name it.

-Pretty plain stuff.
-I know enough to read code but working on building something with all three.
+I know enough to read and write some code but working on building something with all three.

 Pulled data from APIs like Twitter & Wikipedia and analyzed it.
-Love Python but baby steps with that one.
+Love Python but taking baby steps with doing something more complex.

 Prototyped physical experiences with code, sensors, and microcontrollers.